 Use of Funds

-Funding is used to support general operations and staff; fellows, graduate students and postdoctoral fellows; undergraduate research, summer internships, and postgraduate fellowships; fundamental and applied research; data sets; compute resources; reports and position papers; and public events.
+Funding is used in accordance with the terms of the gift to support general operations and staff; fellows, graduate students and postdoctoral fellows; undergraduate research, summer internships, and postgraduate fellowships; fundamental and applied research; data sets; compute resources; reports and position papers; and public events.

-We do not accept donations that might compromise the independence, accuracy, or autonomy of our work, or restrain the views expressed by researchers at HAI.
+No donations or conditions on donations will be accepted that might compromise the independence, accuracy, or autonomy of our work, or restrain the views expressed by researchers at HAI.

-Donors cannot directly influence our research topics or content, nor can they direct our operational activities, including decisions related to employment, partnerships, or events.
+Donors cannot dictate research topics pursued by HAI researchers, though the terms of a gift may restrict its use to an area of research or a specific research project.
+Donors cannot direct our operational activities, including decisions related to employment, partnerships, or events.
 HAI does not allow donors or research sponsors to control permission to publish research results.
 If research employs a sponsor’s proprietary or confidential data, the sponsor may be given the opportunity to review results for the sole purpose of flagging inadvertent disclosures.

 Stanford HAI will only do research that can be published openly and whose results can be made available to everyone equally; results cannot be proprietary to any sponsoring entity.
-If our research generates patentable knowledge, Stanford and the faculty member own the patent, not the sponsor.
+In general, if our research generates patentable knowledge, Stanford and the faculty member own the patent, not the sponsor.
 Stanford does not accept classified government research.

 All research published by members of Stanford HAI will disclose sources of funding and potential conflicts of interest.
 A list of HAI corporate, institutional, and individual donors will be published annually.
-If any donors have requested anonymity, this will be noted along with the amount of their donation.
+If any donors have requested anonymity, this will be noted.

-For more information, please see our values statement.
+For more information, please see our values statement and our list of supporters.

 For questions, please contact HAI-Institute@stanford.edu.